World of Wine - Germany, Austria, Alsace, England

 Part Two - Germany, Austria

 Forget the Germany of the past - the UK used to be inundated with sugary, unbalanced wines from Germany - such as Leibfraumilch.
-It is now, however, dominated by dry, fresh and mineral wines from Riesling, Pinot Blanc (Weissburgunder) and Pinot Gris (Grauburgunder) and the complex and wonderful Pinot Noir (Spatburgunder).
+It is now, however, dominated by dry, fresh wines from Riesling, Pinot Blanc (Weissburgunder) and Pinot Gris (Grauburgunder) and the complex and wonderful Pinot Noir (Spatburgunder).
 It's a country with a well guarded secret of amazing wines that we'll be investigating!
-We'll also trying an Austrian Gruner Veltliner.
+We'll also be tasting a stunning, mineral and peppery Austrian Gruner Veltliner.

 Part Three - England

 You haven't tried English wine yet?
 Well whyever not?
 With over 500 vineyards and wineries now in the UK, English wine (as it's known) is having it's day.
-Crisp and full of glorious acidity, English wines are impressing everyone - even the French Champagne houses are coming over and buying land.
+English wines are impressing everyone and winning multiple awards - even the French Champagne houses are coming over and buying land.
 Come along and find out why!

 Course Date/Time: Thu 27th Sep 2018 at 7pm